 Entry to more defense possibilities is another advantage of a private criminal defense lawyer.
 Because the defendant pays for the legal fees, a private criminal defense attorney may use trained witnesses or private labs to support their case.
 In a courtroom, these tools could make all the difference.

 Statistics, Public Defender vs. Private California Criminal Defense Attorneys

-There have been many studies devoted to identifying the difference between a public defender and a private lawyer.
+Many studies have been devoted to identifying the difference between a public defender and a private lawyer.
 We focus on a report conducted on the state justice system in Ohio.
 This report, conducted by Morriss Hoffman, collected data from more than 5,200 Ohio cases.

-Hoffman found that when you have a public defender, you are not only more likely to go to prison, but you are also more likely to complete a longer-term.
-Everyone who employs a private criminal defense attorney seeks a reduced term of three years on average.
+Hoffman found that when you have a public defender, you are not only more likely to go to prison, but you are also more likely to complete a longer term.
+On average, everyone who employs a private criminal defense attorney seeks a reduced term of three years.
 When choosing an attorney, don't put your rights at risk.

 What's Does A Private California Criminal Defense Lawyer Do?